hexdreamer/tesseract-build/README.md

 *Note:* `TessBaseAPIGetUTF8Text` must be called ***before*** the `TessPageIterator` and `TessResultIterator` methods.

-There is a small test and working example of these basics in **iOCRTests.swift::testGuideExample()** in the Xcode project.
+There is a small test and working example of these basics in **iOCRTests.swift::testGuideExample()**, the following Xcode project.

 ### iOCR Xcode project